- Introduction

 Key features of Ruff:

 So Ruff simplifies multiple linters and formatters into a single tool and performs those tasks fast.
-How fast?
+How quickly?

-Well, this graph from the Ruff website shows the time taken to lint the whole CPython codebase:
+This graph from the Ruff website shows the time taken to lint the entire CPython codebase:

 Taken from an Astral blog post, this graph shows the timings to format the ~250k line Zulip codebase: